Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 The answer, of course, is tricky since several factors come into play.

-The short answer to your question is, which obviously no one likes “it depends.”
-There are several factors that influence how long it takes to learn a language.
-The answer can vary greatly based on your choice of language, the method, techniques, the person, objectives, the time devoted to it, learning style, and many more.
+The short answer to your question is, which no one likes “it depends.”
+Several factors influence how long it takes to learn a language.
+The answer can vary significantly based on your choice of language, the method, techniques, the person, objectives, the time devoted to it, learning style, and many more.

 “If you are interested in something, you will focus on it, and if you focus attention on anything, it is likely that you will become interested in it.
 Many of the things we find interesting are not so by nature, but because we took the trouble of paying attention to them.”